 We conduct environmental monitoring assessments around our operations to ensure the well-being and quality of life of nearby communities.
 We continue to maintain air quality, water quality, and noise levels within the safety standards established by the Department of Environment ("DOE").

 We have several initiatives in place to improve indoor air quality in our properties and manage air pollution across our operations, reflecting our efforts to enhance the well-being of our occupants and neighbouring communities.
 This includes:

-INITIATIVES PROPERTY DEVELOPMENT & CONSTRUCTION PROPERTY INVESTMENT HOSPITALITY (HOTEL & CONVENTION CENTRES) Main Access Watering: Regular watering at the main access to minimise ambient dust emission. √ Use of Low VOC Paints: Use of materials with minimal volatile organic compounds ("VOC") and formaldehyde content such as paint and coating are used throughout the building to reduce indoor air pollutants and minimise detrimental impact on occupants' health. ✓ Heat Recovery Wheel: This system serves to shift lower temperature air from outside into indoor office areas by heat transfer through the heat wheel.
-The method reduces the air conditioning usage by bringing in lower temperature air (fresh air) into the building. √ Green Landscaping: Utilisation of native or adaptive plants that reduce the need for excessive watering and chemical pesticides help to minimises air pollution from landscaping equipment and chemical runoff. √ √
+Initiatives Property Development and Construction Property Investment Hospitality (Hotels and Convention Centres) Main Access Watering: Regular watering at the main access to minimise ambient dust emission. √ Use of low VOC paints: Use of materials with minimal volatile organic compounds (VOC) and formaldehyde content, such as paint and coating, are used throughout the building to reduce indoor air pollutants and minimise detrimental impact on occupants' health √ √ ✓ Heat Recovery Wheel: This system serves to shift lower temperature air from outside into indoor office areas by heat transfer through the heat wheel.
+This method reduces the air conditioning usage by bringing in lower temperature air (fresh air) into the building. √ Green Landscaping: Utilisation of native or adaptive plants that reduce the need for excessive watering and chemical pesticides helps to minimises air pollution from landscaping equipment and chemical runoff. √ √